 If you do not have the latest version of Windows, your OneDrive sync process may not work properly.
 Windows should update automatically for you, but if it doesn’t, this could lead to synching problems.

 You can manually tell Windows to update itself, ensuring you have the latest features and all security patches.

 Click the Start button, followed by Settings.
 Then click Update & Security.
 At the top of the Windows Update screen, you should see an icon that tells you whether your version of Windows is up to date.
 If it isn’t, click the Check for Updates button.
 If necessary, follow the prompts to install your updates.

-If OneDrive is having difficulty synching a certain file, you may see an error message, or the OneDrive icon may have a yellow triangle on it.
-This problem may occur because the copy of the file stored locally and the copy stored in the cloud have some sort of incompatibility, preventing OneDrive from synching them.
+If OneDrive is having difficulty syncing a certain file, you may see an error message, or the OneDrive icon may have a yellow triangle on it.
+This problem may occur because the copy of the file stored locally and the copy stored in the cloud have some sort of incompatibility, preventing OneDrive from syncing them.

-To test whether the problem you’re having relates to a synching resolution conflict, right-click on the cloud icon with the yellow triangle.
-If you see Resolve as an option in the popup menu, one of your OneDrive files has a synching conflict.
+To test whether the problem you’re having relates to a syncing resolution conflict, right-click on the cloud icon with the yellow triangle.
+If you see Resolve as an option in the popup menu, one of your OneDrive files has a syncing conflict.
 Left-click on the option that fits your situation.

 - Open to resolve: You can see both versions of the file and choose the one you want to save to OneDrive.